Va11eF/SESAP_Render/README.md

 This project is split up into multiple components, each with its own functionality and purpose.
 For more in depth detail, refer SESAP Design Document.

 #### React Frontend UI
 Serves the content of the website, where users can view the different visualizations, narratives (interviews), purpose, and Recommendations.
 If a whitelisted user (which is verified via Google Sign-in) tries to post an interview, it sends a request to the backend controller with all of the required parameters.
 The same logic is applied if one of these users tries to delete an interview as well.
-The visualizations are also automatically updated and displayed to reflect any changes
+The visualizations are also automatically updated and displayed to reflect any changes.

 #### Backend Controller
 Acts as the routing capability of the project, and is connected to both the database as well as the Large Language Model.
 When a request for a new interview comes in, the controller will first verify that the user is whitelisted, store all of the requested parameters in a database, convert the transcript text into a .docx file, and run the LLM script.
 When deleting an interview, the controller will look for that interviews ID in the database, locate it, and remove it.